Green River (album)

-Green River is the third studio album by American rock and roll band Creedence Clearwater Revival, released in August 1969.
-It was the second of three albums they released in that year, preceded by Bayou Country in January and followed by Willy and the Poor Boys in November.
+Green River is the third studio album by the American rock band Creedence Clearwater Revival, released on August 7, 1969, by Fantasy Records.
+It was the second of three albums they released in that year, preceded by Bayou Country in January and followed by Willy and the Poor Boys in October.

 Background

 In January 1969, Creedence Clearwater Revival released their second studio album Bayou Country featuring their breakout single "Proud Mary" (backed with "Born on the Bayou"), which reached No. 2 on the Billboard Hot 100.
 Producer and primary songwriter John Fogerty was the driving creative force behind CCR, which would record three albums in 1969 alone.
-The band's single-mindedness and work ethic drew the ire of some other San Francisco-based bands, with drummer Doug Clifford recalling to Jeb Wright of Goldmine in 2013, "We went to see the local bands and they were so stoned they weren’t even in tune and they were really terrible...We made a pact on the floor of the Fillmore, right then, where we would do no drugs or alcohol.
+The band saw themselves as more disciplined than other San Francisco-based bands, with drummer Doug Clifford recalling to Jeb Wright of Goldmine in 2013, "We went to see the local bands and they were so stoned they weren’t even in tune and they were really terrible...We made a pact on the floor of the Fillmore, right then, where we would do no drugs or alcohol.
 We decided to get high on the music, or get out of the business."
 Going against the grain at the times, Creedence eschewed the acid-inspired free-form jams favored by many rock bands, for tightly structured roots music with an unmistakable rockabilly edge.
 "I didn't like the idea of those acid-rock, 45-minute guitar solos," Fogerty explained to Uncuts David Cavanagh in 2012.
 "I thought music should get to the point a little more quickly than that."
-Their musical discipline, coupled with Fogerty's prolific songwriting, would catapult the band to super-stardom.